 (If you enjoyed this post, please click the thumbs up icon and let us know!)

-Article Title: Crafting The French Touch
+Article Title: Fashion Under The Volcano

-Photographs: (1) curated by ES (2)weheartit.com
+Photographs: curated by ES

 About The Author

-Andrew Scharf is a regular contributor on style | design | culture.
+Andrew Scharf is a regular contributor on style | design | culture | art | food |

 Red Herring |

 is the digital communications agency under the WCW Group brand.
 Our expertise lies in brand journalism, blogging with the purpose of content creation, sparking emotion.
 Inspire your audience, which generates action with meaningful results.
-You needn’t be half-baked or smoked, although we should all be living near Goldeneye in Jamaica.

 If you are looking for well-connected and passionate Community Managers to work your social accounts, RedHerring can evangelize your brand via social platforms.
 Our aim is to combine original high-quality content, with curation and community to gain distinction.